Trust Us for Leaky Chimney Repairs

 How Much Does It Cost to Repair a Leaking Chimney?

-Like with most chimney repair services, the cost of your leaky chimney repairs will vary based on the extent of the damage and what replacement parts are needed.
+Like with most chimney repair services, the cost of your leaky chimney repairs in the New Braunfels area will vary based on the extent of the damage and what replacement parts are needed.
 You might just need a new chimney cap installed, which typically costs a few hundred dollars, or extensive masonry repairs or rebuilds, which can get into the thousands.

 What remains true for any repair, though, is that the longer you let it go without professional attention, the more expensive it will get to eventually address.
 We suggest booking an inspection with one of our certified techs.
 We can get a full assessment of the entire chimney, then start tackling any issues that are present.